 Views from our swimming spot

-We really enjoyed the sea there, it was crystal clear, with trees where we hid underneath, I don’t like to be under the sun for longer than 5 minutes.
+We enjoyed the sea there, it was crystal clear, with trees where we hid underneath, I don’t like to be under the sun for longer than 5 minutes.

 Discover Porto Rafti